SOC 2 vs GDPR: Differences, Overlaps, and Compliance

 How Do SOC 2 and GDPR Handle Third-Party Vendors?

-SOC 2 audits evaluate your vendor management controls too: how you authorize and monitor service providers, ensure they meet your security requirements, and maintain oversight.
-One vendor risk management program covers both.
-Maintain an inventory of processors, assess their security (and get their SOC 2 reports), put proper contracts in place.
-Both frameworks give you credit for that single robust process.
+One vendor risk program covers both frameworks.
+Maintain a processor inventory, assess their security (collect their SOC 2 reports), and put proper contracts in place.
+Both frameworks credit that single process.

 What Do SOC 2 and GDPR Require for Incident Response?